circleci/circleci-docs/jekyll/_cci2/insights-partnerships.md

 Now that you have set up collection, install the Sumo Logic App for CircleCI to use the preconfigured searches and Dashboards that provide insight into your CI Pipeline.
 To install the app:

-Locate and install the app you need from the App Catalog.
+Locate and install the CircleCI app from the App Catalog.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.
-1. From the App Catalog, search for and select the app.
+1. From the App Catalog, search for and select the CircleCI app.
 2. Select the version of the service you are using and click **Add to Library**.
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library](https://help.sumologic.com/05Search/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library) document.
 3. To install the app, complete the following fields.
   - App Name.
 You can retain the existing name, or enter a name of your choice for the app.